 This Policy has been created to ensure compliance with the Department of Education's SEND Reforms, which address measures outlined in the Children and Families Act 2014.
 The Act includes changes to the support and services children and young people with special educational needs and disabilities will receive.
 These changes came into force on 1st September 2014.
-This policy has been created by Katherine Hunkin, Headteacher in liaison with SEND Governor, SLT and staff, with due regard to the input of parents and pupils with SEND.
+This policy has been created by Katherine Hunkin, Headteacher in liaison with SEND Governor, SLT and staff, with due regard to the input of parents and pupils with SEND and updated by Lorna Drzymala.